Ta180m/BadNES/README.md

 ### What do you mean by "nearly complete"?
 I'll say it's complete once I finish implementing the APU and savestates.

+### This game doesn't work!
+Check to make sure BadNES implements its mapper.
+Also, Mapper 7 is known to be especially buggy.

 ## Credits
 Special thanks to [Andrea Orru](https://github.com/AndreaOrru) for creating [LaiNES](https://github.com/AndreaOrru/LaiNES), the emulator that this project derives much of its code from.